Esri/data-collection-dotnet/docs/index.md

 Once related records have been retrieved, the app creates corresponding viewmodels to handle the viewing and editing of related records.

 A `DestinationRelationshipViewModel` is created for every many-to-one relationship returned in the above query.
-The `DestinationRelationshipViewModel` is responsible for creating a popup for the related record in the relationship and for retrieving all of the available related records for when the user choses to edit the many-to-one relationship.
+The `DestinationRelationshipViewModel` is responsible for creating a pop-up for the related record in the relationship and for retrieving all of the available related records for when the user choses to edit the many-to-one relationship.

 An `OriginRelationshipViewModel` is created for every one-to-many relationship returned in the above query.
-The `OriginRelationshipViewModel` is responsible for creating popups for all related records involved in the relationship and to handle adding and editing of one-to-many related records.
+The `OriginRelationshipViewModel` is responsible for creating pop-ups for all related records involved in the relationship and to handle adding and editing of one-to-many related records.

-The popups in the viewmodels are then bound to the views in order to display information about the selected related record.
+The pop-ups in the viewmodels are then bound to the views in order to display information about the selected related record.

 #### Spatial query